 I had learned along the way that your evaluation as a shodan candidate in the eyes of the examination panel as well as your Sensei is influenced by observations not just of your general technical progress but also your attitude to training, your mat ettiquette, your character and behaviour at seminars and comps over the preceeding years of your journey.
 It's therfore very necessary and important to start building these important foundations and relationships as early as possible.

-Finally, and most importantly the journey to shodan in Aikido is dependent above all upon the support of your family, club members, coaches and instructors.
+Finally, and most importantly, the journey to shodan in Aikido is dependent above all upon the support of your family, club members, coaches and instructors.
 It's not possible to train and advance on your own and all members contribute to your advancement over time.
-On the day of your test, your uke(s) can be the key to your best performance.

-Sincere gratitude goes to Vanessa (who is tolerant of my obsession), all juniors, youths and adult members of DTA, in particular Michael, Eoghan and Pam during the run-up.
-Finally special thanks to Keith and Pam Sensei for their individual personal instruction and mentoring all the way along; and especially for making me look good on grading day being superb ukes.
+Sincere gratitude to my family (who are tolerant of my obsessions), all juniors, youths and adult members of DTA, in particular Michael and Eoghan during the run-up.
+Finally special thanks to Keith and Pam Sensei for their individual personal instruction and mentoring all the way along; and especially for making me look good on grading day as dynamic ukes.

 So what did I learn along the way:-